-Chess Collectors International (CCI) is an association for people passionate about chess.
+Chess Collectors International (CCI) is a worldwide association of lovers and collectors of chess sets of artistic and historical interest.
 Created some 30 years ago, CCI’s goal is to study and promote the art and history of the game of chess.
 CCI was established in 1984, during a first interntional congress in Florida, USA.

 Since its first international convention in Florida in 1984, ICC has met regularly every two years, in London in 1986, in Munich in 1988, in New York in 1990, in Paris in 1992, in Saint Petersburg in 1994, in Washinton.
 DC in 1996, in Vienna in 1998, in Florence in 2000, in Philadelphia in 2002, in Madrid in 2004 and in Berlin in 2006.